Boston Fans Source & Resource for Baseball History

 About Herb Crehan

-Herb Crehan is in his 28th season as a Contributing Writer and he has written more than 150 feature articles for RED SOX MAGAZINE.
+Herb Crehan is in his 29th season as a Contributing Writer and MC of Red Sox public service presentations.
+Herb has written more than 150 feature articles for RED SOX MAGAZINE.
 He has authored three books on the Red Sox, including The Impossible Dream 1967 Red Sox: Birth of Red Sox Nation, which was released in November 2016, and contributed to five others.
 He speaks frequently in the Boston area on Red Sox history.
 He is the publisher of this website, which is dedicated to the preservation of Boston baseball history.
+He speaks frequently on Red Sox history at Councils On Aging and community organizations.
 Comments and suggestions for future articles may be submitted at his website.

 Go to Top